nohajc/blog/_posts/2025-07-20-how-to-mount-bit-locker-drives-on-mac.markdown

 ## Beyond BitLocker

 While this tutorial focuses on BitLocker-encrypted drives, `anylinuxfs` also works with regular unencrypted NTFS drives and of course Linux native filesystems such as ext4 or btrfs (with or without LUKS encryption), making it a versatile tool for accessing drives that macOS can't handle natively.
-You can visit [nohajc/anylinuxfs](https://github.com/nohajc/anylinuxfs) for more information.
+You can visit [the project GitHub repository](https://github.com/nohajc/anylinuxfs){:target="_blank"} for more information.

 ## Wrapping Up